 Newer Cars

-The original ideas of custom shapes, custom connectors, and computer integration are still in use today on the newer cars on the garage forecourts.
+The original ideas of custom shapes, custom connectors, and computer integration are still used in the newer cars on garage forecourts today.

 Upgrade options